Community Services building, Cobblebank

 FAQs

-Council has taken the initiative to develop the Cobblebank Community Services Hub to provide fit-for-purpose office accommodation for health and community services as well as commercial tenants.
+Council has taken the initiative to develop the Cobblebank Community Services building to provide fit-for-purpose office accommodation for health and community services as well as commercial tenants.

 Why this location?

-The Cobblebank Community Services Hub will be located close to the Cobblebank train station which is serviced by an integrated bus network.
-The hub will be located within the Cobblebank Metropolitan Activity Centre, a thriving new urban precinct that will be home to the new Melton Hospital, justice and education precincts, and a significant retail and entertainment precinct at its heart.
+The Cobblebank Community Services building will be located close to the Cobblebank train station which is serviced by an integrated bus network.
+The building will be located within the Cobblebank Metropolitan Activity Centre, a thriving new urban precinct that will be home to the new Melton Hospital, justice and education precincts, and a significant retail and entertainment precinct at its heart.

 How is the building being funded?

-The Hub is funded by Melton City Council with support from the State Government through the Growing Suburbs Fund, along with Australian funding through the Thriving Suburbs Program.
+The building is funded by Melton City Council with support from the State Government through the Growing Suburbs Fund, along with Australian Government funding through the Thriving Suburbs Program.

 What sort of organisations are being sought as tenants?